mediahubltd/mh-free-gifts-for-woocommerce/readme.txt

-=== Mediahub Free Gifts for WooCommerce ===
+=== MH Free Gifts for WooCommerce ===
 Contributors: mediahub
 Plugin URI: https://www.mediahubsolutions.com/mh-free-gifts-for-woocommerce/
 Description: Let customers choose a free gift when cart criteria are met (threshold, qty, dependencies).
 Tags: woocommerce
-Requires at least: 6.0.3
+Requires at least: 6.0
 Tested up to: 6.8
 Stable tag: 1.0.3
 Version:    1.0.3
 License: GPL v2 or later

-Woobuddy Free Gifts for WooCommerce gives store owners a powerful yet intuitive way to reward customers with a choice of complimentary products.
+MH Free Gifts for WooCommerce gives store owners a powerful yet intuitive way to reward customers with a choice of complimentary products.

 == Description ==

-Woobuddy Free Gifts for WooCommerce gives store owners a powerful yet intuitive way to reward customers with a choice of complimentary products.
+MH Free Gifts for WooCommerce gives store owners a powerful yet intuitive way to reward customers with a choice of complimentary products.
 In the admin area, you can define multiple “gift rules”—each with its own name, description, date range, user-or product-dependencies, usage limits, cart subtotal/quantity conditions, and gift-selection options.
 A sleek toggle switch lets you activate or disable any rule on the fly, and AJAX-powered SelectWoo pickers make it effortless to search and assign products or specific users.
 All data is stored in a dedicated database table for maximum performance and portability.

 On the storefront, customers who meet your criteria will see a responsive, grid-based “Choose Your Free Gift” section on the cart (and optionally checkout) page.
 They can click to add their selected gift directly—automatically applied at $0—and the system enforces per-rule and per-user limits.
 Behind the scenes, session and usage-tracking ensure rules aren’t abused, while the engine efficiently evaluates cart contents and applies discounts before totals are calculated.
 The result is a fully self-contained plugin that seamlessly extends WooCommerce’s promotion capabilities without clutter or conflict.